venkii7/The-Complete-Guide-How-to-Become-an-ML-Engineer/README.md

-## If you follow this guide exactly, step by step, you’ll gain the ability to train large language models on your own.
+## IF you follow this guide exactly, step by step, you’ll gain the ability to train large language models on your own.

 **The outcome is simple:** complete every step as described.
 No shortcuts.
 No skipping.
 Do that, and you’ll develop the skills of a real machine learning engineer.